Indian Air Force Declining Squadron Strength – A Wake-up call.

 Further , Su-57 still seems to be in development stage .
 Even the Russian air force is reluctant to induct Su-57 in its current configuration .
 Instead , Russian air force would induct more Su-35 .

-The current NDA government had left with no other option but to put the SU – 57 project on pause as Russians were also not ready share some critical technologies although India is a partner in this project and contributed 50% of the development expenses .
+The current NDA government had left with no other option but to put the SU-57 project on hold as Russians were also not ready share some critical technologies although India is a partner in this project and contributed 50% of the development expenses.

-The Indian government now conveyed its decision to back out from this agreement and might consider the option join this program in future .
+The Indian government now conveyed its decision to completely exit from this project and might consider the option join this program in future it the this aircraft meets the IAF requirments.

 The Indian government is also currently working on the indigenous fifth-generation fighter program .
 However , this project as of now is in the development stage and the first prototype is expected to be ready by 2025.

-The NDA government under the decisive leadership of PM Modi has taken a number of steps in the right direction.
-This includes ramping the LCA Tejas production with private sector participation .
+The NDA government under the decisive leadership of Prime Minister Narendra Modi has taken a number of steps in the right direction.
+This includes ramping up the LCA Tejas production with private sector participation And acquired 36 Rafales for IAF urgent needs.